 Nickie Ferrante's return to New York to marry a rich heiress is well publicized as are his many antics and affairs.
-He meets a nightclub singer Terry McKay who is also on her way home to her fiancé.
+He meets a nightclub singer Terry McKay who is also on her way home to her longtime boyfriend.
 She sees him as just another playboy and he sees her as stand-offish but over several days they soon find they've fallen in love.
 Nickie has never really worked in his life so they agree that they will meet again in six months time atop the Empire State building.
-This will give them time to deal with their current engagements and for Nickie to see if he can actually earn a living.
+This will give them time to deal with their current relationships and for Nickie to see if he can actually earn a living.
 He returns to painting and is reasonably successful.
 On the agreed date, Nickie is waiting patiently for Terry who is racing to join him.
 Fate intervenes however resulting in misunderstanding and heartbreak and only fate can save their relationship.
 Written by

 Rusalka's eighteenth film review: A pearl in Pink Champagne

 This film has to be the best romantic film that I've ever seen, even above Gone With the Wind, and Casablanca, but on the same level as The English Patient (my favorite film of all time).
 After I saw Sleepless in Seattle when I was in high school and caught the many references to this film, I decided to check it out for myself.
 Needless to say, with the whole "shipboard romance" aspect of it, and the promise to meet again in six months atop the Empire State Building of all places, I quickly became hooked.
 The scene that takes place on the French Riviera with Nickie's grandmother playing the piano, oh God is it beautiful!
 Cary Grant is so debonair and suave and Deborah Kerr is so ravishing and stunningly beautiful, that it always demands repeated viewings from me (at least twice a year).